Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights - NewsBreak

 - Cowboys games this season feature an average total of 51.9 points, a number 2.4 points higher than Sunday's over/under.

-- In 2020, games involving the Broncos have averaged a total of 42.9 points, 6.6 fewer than this game's set over/under.
+- The 42.9 PPG average total in Broncos games this season is 6.6 points fewer than this game's over/under.

 Cowboys stats and trends

-- Dallas' games this year have gone over the point total five times in seven opportunities (71.4%).
+- Dallas' games this year have hit the over on five of seven set point totals (71.4%).

-- Dallas is 7-0 against the spread and 6-1 overall this season when the team notches more than 17.1 points.
+- When Dallas records more than 17.1 points, it is 7-0 against the spread and 6-1 overall.

-- In games that Dallas totals more than 325.8 yards, the team is 7-0 against the spread and 6-1 overall.
+- When Dallas churns out over 325.8 yards, the team is 7-0 against the spread and 6-1 overall.

 - The Cowboys have turned the ball over one more time (9 total) than the Broncos have forced a turnover (8) this season.